cipaterson/ipfs_propagation/README.md

 ### Dependencies

-Just the packages in requirements.txt
+Install the packages in requirements.txt

-If you are using an Infura account, then you must create a .env file with your Project ID and Project Secret.
+If you are using an Infura account, then you must create a .env file with your Project ID and Project Secret and the subdomain name for your dedicated gateway.
 See ```env.example``` for details.

 ### Installing